AutoResearch/autora/docs/contribute/module.md

 - If you used the **unguided template**, or you want to manually publish your package, you can follow [step 7 in this guide](https://github.com/AutoResearch/autora-template).

-Once you've published your module on PyPI, you should take some time to celebrate and announce your contribution in the [AutoRA forum](https://github.com/orgs/AutoResearch/discussions/categories/module-announcements).
+Once you've published your module, you should take some time to celebrate and announce your contribution in the [AutoRA forum](https://github.com/orgs/AutoResearch/discussions/categories/module-announcements).

 ## Including your module into the autora parent package